SIMPler realisation of Scalar Dark Matter: Model specific analysis of a SIMP Framework

 \subsection{Relic density outcome}

-The model at hand offers both SIMP-like and WIMP like solution as it has both self coupling and coupling to the SM.
-The SIMP like framework basically assumes a very tiny coupling with SM, which is realised here by $\lambda_{\chi h}$ and $\lambda_{\chi \phi}$ couplings.
-When we keep them very tiny, the $2_{DM} \to 2_{SM}$ annihilations will be subdued and one can explore the SIMP realization of the model.
-The Feynman diagrams that leads to $3_{DM} \to 2_{DM}$ number changing processes in this framework are shown in Appendix \ref{feyn3to2dm1}.
-There are four annihilation processes that dictate relic density of the DM, they are $\chi\chi\chi\to\chi\chi^{*}$, $\chi\chi^{*}\chi^{*}\to\chi\chi$ and their complex conjugate processes i.e. $\chi^{*}\chi^{*}\chi^{*}\to\chi^{*}\chi$ and $\chi^{*}\chi\chi\to\chi^{*}\chi^{*}$, respectively.
-The diagrams in each cases can be categorized into two classes, (i) mediated by self interaction of $\chi$, (ii) mediated by the scalars $h_1,h_2$.
+The model at hand offers both SIMP like and WIMP like solution as it has both self coupling and coupling to SM.
+For SIMP framework to be operative, a very tiny coupling with SM is realised by taming $\lambda_{\chi h}$ and $\lambda_{\chi \phi}$.
+The Feynman diagrams that leads to $3_{\rm DM} \to 2_{\rm DM}$ number changing processes in this framework are shown in Appendix \ref{feyn3to2dm1}.
+There are four annihilation processes that dictate relic density of the DM, they are $\chi\chi\chi\to\chi\chi^{*}$, $\chi\chi^{*}\chi^{*}\to\chi\chi$ and their complex conjugate processes i.e. $\chi^{*}\chi^{*}\chi^{*}\to\chi^{*}\chi$ and $\chi^{*}\chi\chi\to\chi^{*}\chi^{*}$ respectively \footnote{One may note that in presence of $\mathcal{Z}_3$ symmetry, one may also have semi annihilations like $\chi \chi \to \chi^{*} h_{1}$ or $\chi \chi \chi^{*} \to \chi^{*} \chi^{*} h_{1}$.
+However, their contributions will be small due to small $\lambda_{\chi h}$ and $\lambda_{\chi \phi}$ couplings assumed for SIMP realisation to work.} The diagrams in each cases can be categorized into two classes, (i) mediated by self interaction of $\chi$, (ii) mediated by the scalars $h_1~\&~h_2$.
 We implemented this model using LanHEP~\cite{Semenov:2008jy}.
-To check the consistency with our numerical calculations, we have used CalcHEP \cite{calchep}, for drawing the Feynman diagrams we have used Tikz-Feynhand \cite{feyndiag} and in order to calculate the matrix amplitudes, relic density using BEQ we have used Mathematica \citep{ram2010}.
+To check the consistency with our numerical calculations, we have used CalcHEP \cite{calchep}, for drawing the Feynman diagrams we have used Tikz-Feynhand \cite{feyndiag} and in order to calculate the matrix amplitude and relic density, we have used Mathematica \citep{ram2010}.
 Vertex factors used in the calculation of each matrix amplitudes are also detailed in Appendix \ref{feyn3to2dm1}.
 Here we note that the numerical solution to the SIMP like BEQ have been used to scan the parameter space to yield relic density, instead of the approximate analytical solution advocated before.
-As has been noted that there exists a little discrepancy in the values of relic density obtained in these two cases, particularly with low and high DM mass regions, although the main characteristics remain the same.

 It is straightforward to see that the matrix element squared for the complex conjugate processes are same: